 You also may decide to see a specialist without consulting your Primary Care Provider.
-Visit the Provider Directory, available online at ProvidenceHealthPlan.com/findaprovider, or call Customer Service to choose a specialist who is an In-Network Provider with Providence Health Plan.
+Visit the Provider Directory, available online at Provider Directory, available on Provider Directory, available on Provider Directory, availab

 If you decide to see a specialist on your own, we recommend you let your Primary Care Provider know about your decision.
 Your Primary Care Provider will then be able to coordinate your care and share important medical information with your specialist.
 In addition, we recommend you let your specialist know the name and contact information of your Primary Care Provider.